hexamite/hx19-java/Operating-Modes.md

              v                 v                  v                  v                  v                  v                v                  v                  v            v

+             <------------- ZeroMQ --------------> <----- RS232 ----> <-----------------------------------Radio Frequency --------------------------------------->

-1:   The monitor connected to the PC initiates the synchronous measurement cycle by sending out the class and address of the first transmitter in the system.
+1:   The monitor connected to the PC initiates the synchronous measurement cycle by sending out the class and address of
+     the first transmitter in the system.

 2:   The transmitter transmits an ultrasound pulse and sends out an 'X' followed by its ID.
-Each receiver pickus up both the pulse and the X<ID> in the
+Each receiver picks up both
+     the pulse and the X<ID> and calculates its distance from the transmitter from the difference between the sound and the radio frequency signal.

-     system and calculates the distance from difference between the sound and the radio frequency signal.
-The monitor pics up the signal as well and forwards it through the serial server on the PC to any ZeroMQ raw-subscribers.
+     (The monitor pics up the signal as well and forwards it through the serial server on the PC to any ZeroMQ raw-subscribers.)

-3-5: Each receiver waits for its predetermined interval and the sends out the distance it calculated in step 2.
-The distance flows through the monitor, and the
+3-5: Each receiver waits for its predetermined interval and the broadcasts the distance it calculated in step 2.
+The
-     serial server to any ZeroMQ distance subscribers.
+     distance flows through the monitor, and the serial server to any ZeroMQ 'raw' subscribers.

-6:   (Not available yet, see [roadmap](README.md#roadmap)) The serial server calculates the position coordinates of the movable elements of the system from the known positions of the fixed elements and the distances
+6:   (Not available yet, see [roadmap](README.md#roadmap)) The serial server calculates the position coordinates of the
-     between receivers and transmitters.
+     movable elements of the system from the known positions of the fixed elements and the distances between receivers and transmitters.
 In the case depicted above it would make sence to have the transmitters movable and the receivers fixed, but any configuration is possible as long as there are three distances from fixed positions available for each movable device.

 ## Idle Mode

-Idle mode identical to the Synchrounous mode except that the transmitters themselves initiate the measurement cycle and the interval between the cycles is randomly chosen each time by each tranmitter to be either 4 or 8 seconds.
+Idle mode is identical to the Synchrounous mode except that the transmitters themselves initiate the measurement cycle and the interval between the cycles is randomly chosen each time by each tranmitter to be either 4 or 8 seconds.
 The randomness makes collisions a little bit less likely.
 Collisions result in a lost measurement but are very rare in practice.